shabnamsahay/ODeGP/README.md

 ## Installation

 If not installed, R can be downloaded from the [CRAN](https://cran.r-project.org/) homepage.
 RStudio is available for download [here](https://posit.co/products/open-source/rstudio/).
-A detailed guide to installation of both R and RStudio can be found at [this](https://rstudio-education.github.io/hopr/starting.html) webpage.
+A detailed guide to installation of both R and RStudio can be found on [this](https://rstudio-education.github.io/hopr/starting.html) webpage.

 You can install the development version of ODeGP like so: